ayushgodbole17/AWSFitnessTracker/README.md

 To be Implemented:
+- Implementing creation of and logging in with username
 - Bigger selection of exercises
 - Fine-tuning of chatbot
 - Option to delete and modify past workouts